MilkyWay-007/CS-Practice-Project/README.md

--= CS Project =-
+-= Java Dialogue System Project =-

 Initialized and maintained by:
-Hanfang Z.
+- Hanfang Z.

 Purpose:
-This is a practice Java Git project where I (the author) started learning repository and more.
+- This is a practice Java Git project where I (the author of README.md) started learning repository, combining object-oriented principles with application with database (SQLite) as a plan

+Current Stage:
+- Github and Git are set properly for any future updates
+- Learning SQLite and database
+- Establishing the Java system and how the database may be introduced into the application

-Future Plan:
+Future Next Step:
-More updates on today.
-For more specific information please wait until new commits.
+- Dec 15: A Java project with multiple classes that runs
+- Dec 20: Introducing database into project
+- Expected finishing time: Dec 30

+Some Words from Me (Hanfang Z.):
+- Glad to meet you, whoever is reading this